uwplse/memsynth/README.md

     raco pkg install --auto ocelot

-to install Ocelot and s-exp "../rosette/rosette/main.rkt".
+to install Ocelot and Rosette.

 To check that everything is working, run MemSynth's tests: